Scleverlin/Verilog_Basic_Circuits/README.md

 # Tools
 I use iverilog + gtkwave as the basic simulation for tesetbench, and DesignCompiler for synthesis.

 # Directory
 The verilog codes in the "basic_circuits" directory are the basic training of coding, such as DFF, latch,multiplexer,etc.

+Files in "./synthesizable_verilog" are some a little complex deisgns selected to do logic synthesis based on DesignCompiler.

+Files in  "single_cycle_cpu" are  my attempt to design a simple CPU based on the information from internet.

+Files in "./synthesizable_verilog" can be successfully synthesized with DesignCompiler version of R2020.

+File(s) in "./FSM"  is(are) the example(s) of FSM with testbench.

 # Testbench
 Prefix "tb" means the testbench of corresponding design, almost every design has a verified testbench.
 Some test data in testbench is set for easy check, for serious verification, a random number is better.

 # Synthesizable_verilog
-Files in "./synthesizable_verilog" are some a little complex deisgns selected to do logic synthesis based on DesignCompiler.

-Each file in "./synthesizable_verilog" can be successfully synthesized with DesignCompiler version of R2020.

-PS: Some codes are changed slightly in structure in order to be implemented logic synthesis.
+Some codes are slightly changed in structure in order to be implemented logic synthesis.

 The cell library I use for Logic Synthesis is CNFET7, an Open-source cell library for carbon-nanotubes FET in 7nm node.

 URL:https://github.com/uec-hpc-lab/CNFET-OCL

 # Gate_netlist

-The gate netlist that DesignCompiler output, by using commmad:
+Each Gate_netlist is compiled and output by DesignCompiler with the following command.

 write -format verilog -output /path

+# Finite-State Machine

+May help you a little understand the FSM.

+Now the only example is a vending machine.

 # Single Cycle CPU
-There is a directory named "single_cycle_cpu", which is my attempt to design a simple CPU based on the information from internet.

 In this directory, it includes the verilog codes and verified testbench codes of each unit.